cyvive/agnostic/documentary/2-features.md

 We assume that [Distributed Authentication](#distributed-authentication) has been followed, as such each service can be mapped to a group and user for policy enforcement.

-[Casbin](https://casbin.org/en/) provides policy enforecment with the storage of policies handled by Redis (TODO) hooked round pub-sub for update tracking.
+[Casbin](https://casbin.org/en/) provides policy enforcement with the storage of policies handled by Redis (TODO) hooked round pub-sub for update tracking.

 ### Just Enough Testing